Brandon Silverstein: S10 Entertainment

+S10 Publishing

+In 2020, Silverstein launched S10 Publishing, forming partnerships with Ryan Tedder and Max Matsuura of Avex Inc. S10 Publishing’s music catalog includes songs from Justin Bieber (Peaches), Tate McRae (Greedy), Selena Gomez, Kid Laroi, Doja Cat (Agora Hills), Jack Harlow, Post Malone, Drake, Bad Bunny, and Rihanna, and has been streamed 40 billion times across its catalog as of May 2024.

+In March 2025, Avex acquired S10 Music Publishing’s entire catalog of songs, integrating S10 Publishing’s catalog into Avex’s pre-existing networks.

+Avex Music Group

-In 2024, Katsumi Kuroiwa, the CEO of Japanese entertainment conglomerate, Avex, announced that the company made a strategic investment into Silverstein’s S10 Entertainment.
-Later, in March 2025, Avex acquired S10 Music Publishing’s entire catalog of songs.
-The company also purchased an additional stake in S10 Management.
-At the same time as the acquisition, Avex USA was consolidated under a new entity, Avex Music Group (AMG), and Silverstein was named as its chief executive officer.
+At the same time as the March 2025 acquisition of S10 Music Publishing, Avex USA was consolidated under a new entity, Avex Music Group (AMG), and Silverstein was named as its chief executive officer.
 He became a partner in the company, having been given an equity stake in AMG, and joined its board of directors.
+Additionally, AMG holds the largest investment share of S10 Management, alongside Roc Nation and Silverstein himself.

+In addition to AMG’s management and publishing services, the entity also serves as a platform to distribute Avex’s Japanese artists into international markets, supporting acts like XG.

+Under Silverstein's leadership, AMG signed Bruno Mars to a global publishing partnership in March 2026.
+The agreement became effective in the summer of 2026 following the expiration of Mars' previous publishing arrangement with BMG/Warner Chappell.
+In April 2026, AMG launched a $100 million publishing catalog acquisition fund, with its first acquisition being the publishing catalog of producer and songwriter Marco "Infamous" Rodriguez, which includes “Lose Control”, the Billboard Hot 100 number one single by Teddy Swims.

+Personal life

+Silverstein is married to his wife, Julie.
+They reside in the Brentwood neighborhood of Los Angeles, having purchased the former home of the late actress Angela Lansbury in 2024.

 Recognition

 The executive has earned industry awards throughout his career, including the Forbes "30 Under 30" in 2019, Variety’s “New Leaders” in 2021, and Music Business Worldwide’s “Worlds Greatest Managers” in 2022.
-Billboard has honored the executive on multiple occasions, including “40 Under 40" and "Executive of the Week" in 2021, “Latin Power” in 2022, the magazine’s first-ever “Power Players’ Choice Award” and its "Power 100" list in 2023, and on its "Global Power Players" list in 2025.
+Billboard has honored the executive on multiple occasions, including “40 Under 40" and "Executive of the Week" in 2021, “Latin Power” in 2022, the magazine’s first-ever “Power Players’ Choice Award” and its "Power 100" list in 2023, and on its "Global Power Players" list in 2025 and 2026.